udecode/plate/.changeset/rare-kiwis-worry.md

 '@udecode/plate-ai': patch
 ---

-Fix: losing positioning during fade-in and fade-out animations.
+AI:fixes losing positioning during fade-in and fade-out animations.
+Copilot:prevent insertion into the editor when no suggestion is requested.